vigna/jgrapht/docs/guide-templates/WebGraphAdapters.md

 uses [succinct techniques](https://en.wikipedia.org/wiki/Succinct_data_structure),
 which might be more useful with less repetitive graphs such as social graphs.
 In particular, `EFGraph` implements a [fast adjacency test](https://jgrapht.org/javadoc/org.jgrapht.core/org/jgrapht/Graph.html#containsEdge%28V,V%29).
+You should choose the representation that better suits your data and access primitives.